thirdicrypto/darkwallet-electron-ui/README.md

 - QR codes https://www.npmjs.com/package/qrcode.react
 - Fix icons?
 - Start the daemon if it's not started
-- Try to open the websocket if it's not open
-- Show status of connection
 - Daemon status, reset, launch
-- Daemon port
 - Settings?
 - Check for password matching as you type
 - Better notification behavior
-- Wrap all daemon messages in dedicated functions?

 - Themes?